How an electric fence works

 The energiser connects to the earth using a metal stake in the ground and when an animal touches the fence, because it is stood on the ground, it completes the circuit.

-An electric fence is made up of XXX main components
+A typical electric fence is made up of the following main components

 The Energiser

-An energiser is a small box which takes a power supply, typically from a 12v battery, solar panel or mains electricity, they generate an electrical pulse at regular intervals, typically every one to two seconds.
+An energiser is a small box which takes a power supply, typically from a 12v battery, solar panel or mains electricity, and generates a short electrical pulse at regular intervals, roughly every one to two seconds.

-Most energisers have a visual indicator such as a flashing light to show they are working.
+Most energisers have a visual indicator such as a flashing light to show you they are working.

 A battery powered energiser is best for installations that need to be moved regularly, such as strip grazing, field rotation, or for areas which are not being consistently grazed.
 Battery energisers are also ideal for areas which do not have easy access to mains electricity or where solar powered energisers